FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/v2app_9a.png"/> <br>

-Notice that it now gives information on Redis since we're no longer using the in-memory datastore. **Kindly take the screenshot of the `/info` showing redis instead of in-memory datastore for the final assignment.**
+Notice that it now gives information on Redis since we're no longer using the in-memory datastore.
+>📷**Kindly take the screenshot of the `/info` showing redis instead of in-memory datastore for the final assignment.**

 <img src="images/v2app_9b.png"/> <br>